KiandaBPM/docs/content/docs/low-code/custom-connector/steps-to-create.md

 In a similar manner to creating custom [rule widgets](/docs/low-code/rule-widget/) or [field widgets](/docs/low-code/field-widget/) where there are **Widget code** tabs, the connector widget has a tab called **Settings Code** which is used to create the JavaScript code for the settings UI.

 By default there is code in this tab, for example the **Authorize** button shown in the **Datasource details** page above has an 'authorize' function which is the first segment of code below.
-As this sample code, 'OAuth playground' is used as a sandbox.

 ```JavaScript
 {